tutyamxx/Romanian-Jokes-API/README.md

 # Romanian Jokes API 👌😹
  * First romanian API for romanian jokes ever!
 Over **600** jokes available!
- * Just a dumb API which returns dumb romanian jokes made when I died of boredom
+ * Just a dumb API developed in **Express.JS** which returns dumb romanian jokes made when I died of boredom
  * I need to add more dumb jokes and new things in the future

 # How to run it locally